tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 * CPU mask 1.0 and older print an error when loading Edglock driver.
 Driver loads successful but the system may lack secure boot features.
 * Not all USB sticks are detected properly in U-Boot
+* Using `usb reset` in U-Boot will give a warning from Type-C port controller.
 * eth1 does not work after suspend, needs `ip link set down/up dev eth1` to be functional
+* When using `i2c probe` command in U-Boot all valid addresses respond instead of addresses used by a physical connected device.
+* Some Linux kernel boot warnings regarding missing optional supplies in DTB.

 ## Build Artifacts